 Cross Compile Rust Code for Raspberry Pi

-In this case, PC will be replaced with many instances of Raspberry Pi computers.
-So the Rust code needs to be cross compiled to run on Pi instead, while Pi is still interfacing with the embedded system over the serial/USB cable.
+In this case, PC (due to its cost and bulkiness) will be replaced with many instances of Raspberry Pi computers.
+So the Rust code needs to be cross compiled to run on Pi instead, while keeping the USB interfacing with the external hardware the same.

-Here is a collection of notes on how to set up the Pi, and build code on Windows to run on the Pi.
+Here is a collection of notes on how to set up the Pi, and cross compile code on Windows to run on the Pi.
 Things are changing both in the realms of Pi software, as well as Rust toolset.
-This is the learning as of March, 2023.
+This is the learning as of December, 2023.

 2. Setup Headless Raspberry Pi